Highlights of discussions on all days at OTC Houston, 2018

 This year’s conference was primarily focused on subject matters such as the present state of the industry, reducing costs and enhancing overall value, ground-breaking technologies in a low oil price environment, and industry-leading safety practices in addition to persisting themes.

-Let’s have an aerial perspective of the four-day long conference where a confluence of ideas occurred which would play a crucial role in the times to come.
+Let’s have an aerial perspective of the four-day-long OTC Houston, 2018 where a confluence of ideas occurred which would play a crucial role in the times to come.

 From the very first day, the conference discussed the future of the oil and gas industry by highlighting an array of ideas which shall pave the way forward for the industry in general.
 Technology being the prime focus here, the conference noted how high-speed telemetry can be incorporated to save precious rig time and how BHGE can provide a holistic solution for deep-water exploration, to name a few.